-Fielden's presents a funny, poignant and revealing play about "looking for love in all the wrong places" and finding it.
+Fielden's presents a funny, poignant and revealing play about "looking for love in all the wrong places"

 In "Taken In," Richmond Triangle Players' first offering of their new season, author John W. Lowell presents us with a riveting picture of a lonely middle aged gay man with many failed relationships, who befriends a young, sexy street hustler and takes him in.

 Marc, the storyteller of the play, talks directly to the audience at times during the drama.
 In his early 40s which of course is 109 in "gay years" Marc tries to hold on to his youth by dressing a little too preppie, working out at the gym, but not that often, and holding down a boring job as a music copyist which he has convinced himself that he enjoys.
 Being a "lightweight," Marc leaves a party one night where he's had a little too much to drink and stumbles across Danny, a street hustler, who's on the job.

 Danny recognizes Marc's type immediately and starts flirting with him, posing and grabbing his crotch.
 "Hey, why don't you go home to your boyfriend!"
 Danny says, assuming the older man has a boyfriend.
 Marc soon realizes his new acquaintance is working, so when a car passes them by he says, "No sale?"
 To which Danny replies, "He wasn't looking for pro meat.
 He's headin' for the action behind the garage.
 I know a danger fairy when I see one.
 You could check it out for yourself but that scene's probably way, way raw for a guy like you."
 Marc says, "A guy like me?"
 Danny replies, "Hey, don't take it personal.
 Some belong here, some don't."
 Marc says, "And you place me in the latter category?"
 Danny doesn't miss a beat and says, "No, God did

 Playwright John W. Lowell's dialogue is honest and real, the glue that holds this production together and the edge that makes it realistic.